Baryons in the light-front approach: The three-quark picture: Theoretical framework and some applications

-Two important notes are given below. \begin{itemize} \item If we only consider the spin coupling, in principle, we can choose any two quarks for spin coupling first.
-However, when we consider the flavor wf, the two quarks that are coupled first are usually already determined.
-For example, for $\Lambda_{Q}$, whose flavor wf is $(ud-du)Q/\sqrt{2}$, we couple the $u$ and $d$ quarks first; while for $\Xi_{cc}^{++}$, whose flavor wf is just $ccu$, we couple the two charm quarks first. \item If identical quarks are contained in the baryon state, some additional factor should be added.
+\item If we only consider the spin coupling, in principle, we can choose any two quarks for spin coupling first.
+However, when we consider the flavor wavefunction, the two quarks that are coupled first are usually already determined.
+For example, for $\Lambda_{Q}$, whose flavor wavefunction is $(ud-du)Q/\sqrt{2}$, we couple the $u$ and $d$ quarks first; while for $\Xi_{cc}^{++}$, whose flavor wavefunction is just $ccu$, we couple the two charm quarks first. \item If identical quarks are contained in the baryon state, some additional factor should be added.
 For example, for $\Xi_{cc}^{++}$, when we calculate $\langle{\cal B}(P^{\prime},S^{\prime},S_{z}^{\prime})|{\cal B}(P,S,S_{z})\rangle$ to normalize the baryon state, a factor 2 appears because of two equivalent contractions.
-An additional factor $1/\sqrt{2}$ should be added in the definition of $|\Xi_{cc}^{++}\rangle$. \end{itemize}
+An additional factor $1/\sqrt{2}$ should be added in the definition of $|\Xi_{cc}^{++}\rangle$ in order to keep Eq.~(\ref{eq:state_normalization}) unchanged. \end{itemize}